toddschultz/DegreesOfClimateChange/doc/design/TechnologyReview.md

 ## Matplotlib

+Maintained by :  Anaconda
-The Matplotlib license is based on the Python Software Foundation (PSF) license.
+License : based on the Python Software Foundation (PSF) license.